shivalingabaddipalli/shivalingabaddipalli.github.io/_pages/Personal Life.md

 ![Editing a markdown file for a talk](/images/14.png){: .align-right width="470px"}
 ---

-* Below are some of the pics from the hikes and treks.
+* Below are some of the pics from the outdoors (trips, hikes and treks).

 ![Editing a markdown file for a talk](/images/3.png){: .align-left width="470px"}
 ![Editing a markdown file for a talk](/images/4.png){: .align-right width="470px"}